 Friday Saturday Sunday is a classic Rittenhouse spot that looks like many contemporary American restaurants: it has a sophisticated second-floor main dining room and a buzzy first-floor bar.
 But the difference is that here you’ll have one of the best meals in Philly, by way of their eight-course tasting menu full of dishes like sweetbreads, creamy agnolotti, and a juicy New York strip.
 It’s $130 per person, so reserve it for a date night with a person you like enough to plan Greek vacations with.

-Lark has Schuylkill River views, candle lighting, and waiters on standby ready to fold your napkin when you head to the restroom.
+Lark has Schuylkill River views, candle light, and waiters on standby ready to fold your napkin when you head to the restroom.
 With that kind of fancy cloth origami, this Bala spot is the perfect place to grab some Mediterranean food with a person you really like.
 The butter-roasted scallops are flawlessly charred and come with roasted squash, pumpkin seed, and a guanciale vinaigrette.
 When we want something that pairs well with their grilled trout (which gets a juicy boost from the sautéed green grapes), we go with their G Funk cocktail, which blends gin, fennel, and herby quinquina aperitif together for something refreshing.

 Kalaya is the first place we think of when we want to impress our date with fantastic Thai food.
 The Fishtown restaurant includes a full bar (that doesn't require a reservation to dine at), low-ish lighting, and a large dining room with palm trees at every turn.
 From the open kitchen, you'll see plates of tender peppercorn steak, flower-shaped dumplings, and curries that are all just as perfect as hearing "let's do this again" at the end of the night.
 It's a buzzy, sexy spot where you can sit back with the person who knows the security answers to your bank website and order a lineup of wok-fried dishes and mounds of shaved ice topped with banana cream.